sensiblecodeio/quickcode-ons-recipes/README.md

 # eot-recipes

-Excel Output Transformation recipes and sample files
+QuickCode for ONS recipes and sample files for DataBaker.

 Run with `bake <recipe> <spreadsheets>`